Proposed Tax Reform Bill Eliminates Alimony Tax Deduction

 Contact Our Trusted Charlotte Divorce Lawyers Today

 Divorce matters are complicated, especially in regard to financial concerns.
 Alimony is a matter to be resolved by an experienced and skilled Charlotte divorce attorney, which is why our firm strives to offer you comprehensive legal counsel, care, and representation.
-Our legal team at Miller Bowles Law PLLC will ensure you and your rights are protected following the tax implications of this bill and your divorce.
+Our legal team at Miller Bowles Cushing will ensure you and your rights are protected following the tax implications of this bill and your divorce.

 Contact us at your earliest convenience by calling (704) 810-1400.